What is Religious Exploration?

 Welcome

-New families are invited to sign-up for the ERUUF Parents google group listserv.
-This listserv provides key communication in order to stay up to date with R.E. programs, events, resources and to connect with other ERUUF families.
-If you'd like to be added to this listserv, please contact ERUUF Religious Education.
+New families are invited to sign-up for the ERUUF Families Google group.
+This group provides key communication in order to stay up to date with R.E. programs, events, resources and to connect with other ERUUF families.
+If you'd like to be added to this group, please contact ERUUF Religious Exploration.

-What is Religious Education for Children and Youth at ERUUF?
+What is Religious Exploration for Children and Youth at ERUUF?

-Read more: What is Religious Education for Children and Youth at ERUUF?
+Read more: What is Religious Exploration for Children and Youth at ERUUF?

-What is the ERUUF philosophy of the Religious Education for Children and Youth?
+What is the ERUUF philosophy of the Religious Exploration for Children and Youth?

-The mission of ERUUF Religious Education for Children and Youth is to deepen spiritual growth in a joyous covenantal community with inclusive, diverse, and multigenerational experiences within and beyond our walls.
+The mission of ERUUF Religious Exploration for Children and Youth is to deepen spiritual growth in a joyous covenantal community with inclusive, diverse, and multigenerational experiences within and beyond our walls.

 What is Taught in the Children's Classes?

-Religious Education for Children and Youth focuses on creating a welcoming environment for children and youth that reflects our UU values.
+Religious Exploration for Children and Youth focuses on creating a welcoming environment for children and youth that reflects our UU values.

-Classes usually start the second week of September and end the week before Memorial Day weekend.
-There is Hot Summer RE programming offered for all ages starting in June and ending when regular school year programming starts.
+Classes usually start the second week of September and end the week before Memorial Day weekend and happen during the 11am service on Sunday.
+There is special RE programming offered for all ages starting in June and ending when regular school year programming starts.

 What Are My Responsibilities as a Parent?